 Tom Riddle doesn’t LIKE to be visited by echoes of the dead, you know.
 We saw that in the Little Hangleton graveyard...

-If Rowling had resisted the impulse, we would have also been spared that incredibly lame replay of Frodo and Sam and the One Ring over the course of the endless camping trip.
+If Rowling had resisted the impulse, we would have also been spared that incredibly lame replay of Frodo and Sam and the One Ring over the course of the camping trip from Hell.
 That was something else that was completely unnecessary.
 And while I am sure that fans of Christopher Lee and Vincent Price heartily enjoyed the little production of “The Last Temptation of Ron B. Weasley”, I will have to admit that I found that to be cheesy and unnecessary as well.

 e.g., Isn’t “Return of the King’ the volume of LOTR that Rowling claims she never finished?
 Maybe if you cannot finish a book it isn’t the best source of elements to lift and insert into your own stories.

 • • • •

 On the other hand; redesigning the Horcruxes into little cut-rate versions of the One Ring does at least give theorists a clear line of reasoning to extrapolate just how Tom might have come to decide to create the Diary as a weaponized Horcrux.
 Especially if we can now expect all Horcruxes, or at least Tom’s Horcruxes to be similarly “grabby”.

 It’s very likely that Tom, who seems to be able to take possession of other living creatures without the need of a spell or a wand, might very well generate Horcruxes that are particularly grabby in such a manner.
 They are, after all, generated by fragments of *his* soul.